nikandeveloper/4d-render/README.md

 and run 4d_render.py

-you might have to tackle a bit with the position and rotation to see the tesseract
+IF you are using the tesseract in the repo you might have to tackle a bit with the position and rotation to see the tesseract

 The project is right now educational and therefore fully free of any licensing.